- Awara

 Taxation

-Foreign residents who receive a work permit as a so-called ‘highly-qualified specialist’ (HQS) pay 13% on income tax, notwithstanding the number of days spent in Russia.
+Foreign residents who receive a work permit as a so-called ‘highly-qualified specialist’ (HQS) pay 13% (15% if annual income over ₽ 5 million) on income tax, notwithstanding the number of days spent in Russia.
 (A foreigner will receive HQS status if his salary for the year is more than 2 million rubles.)

 The employer must withhold the personal income tax and submit it to the tax authority.